// ScraperAPI Alternative

 Grab a Free Key

-Sign up and get 1,000 credits instantly — no card required.
-That's 1,000 real Google SERPs to test with.
-Drop your DataBlue key next to your ScraperAPI one in your environment file.
+Sign up and get 1,000 one-time signup credits with no card required.
+Drop your DataBlue key next to your ScraperAPI one in your environment file and check the live SERP weight before you run.
 Nothing else changes yet.

 02